 The Sunbeam Microplush Heated Blanket wins our pick for the best plush option.
-Depending on the style you choose, these cost from $50 to $100, and have Amazon ratings that hover at a steady four stars.

 For many people, there’s nothing cozier than a plush, fluffy blanket.
 This one comes in five different colors, and sizes ranging from twin to king.
 The queen and king blankets have controls for each side of the bed.

 The pre-heat settings let you warm up the bed before you get in it, and you can choose between 10 heat levels.
 After 10 hours, this blanket automatically shuts off for safety.

 However, some people find that the controller gets too hot, and that the slide switch is easy to turn on or off accidentally.